 551 Medical Device Design I (3).
 Student multidisciplinary teams work with local medical professionals to define specific medical device concepts for implementation.

 552 Medical Device Design II (3).
 Device prototypes designed in the first course in series.
 Good manufacturing practices; process validation; FDA quality system regulations; design verification and validation; regulatory approval planning; and intellectual property protection.

 565 Biomedical Instrumentation I (4).
 Prerequisite, PHYS 351.
 Topics include basic electronic circuit design, analysis of medical instrumentation circuits, physiologic transducers (pressure, flow, bioelectric, temperate, and displacement).
 This course includes a laboratory where the student builds biomedical devices.
-Undergraduate students should enroll in APPL 465.

 580 Microcontroller Applications I (3).
 Introduction to digital computers for real-time processing and control of signals and systems.
 Programming input and output devices using C and assembly language is stressed.
 Case studies are used to present software design strategies for real-time laboratory systems.
-Undergraduate students should enroll in APPL 480.

 581 Microcontroller Applications II (3).
 Prerequisites, BMME 465 and 580.
 Problems of interfacing computers with biomedical and systems are studied.
 Students collaborate to develop a new biomedical instrument.
 Projects have included process control, data acquisition, disk systems interfaces, and DMW interfaces between interconnected computers.

 691H Honors Thesis (3).
 Research honors course.
 Prior approval needed from the chair or associate chair of the program for topic selection and faculty research mentor.
 Minimum GPA requirement, written report, and abstract requirements as set forth by the honors program.